Finding the Right Buyer

 Once you have several buyers interested in the business, it is important to screen, or see what each buyer has to offer.
 Don’t just look at what their dollar offer is, although that is important as well.
 Take the time to look at and qualify each buyer’s offer.
 Get to know them and get a gauge of how they would fit running the business.
 Understanding each buyer, their financial situation, and their goals with the business will be important “screeners” for helping you find the right buyer.

 A business for many owners is similar to their child.
-They have worked with it, nourished it, and have watched it grow over the last several years.
+They have worked with it, nourished it, and watched it grow over the last several years.
 As such, you want to sell your business to a person who will appreciate the work you have put in and will continue to run the business successfully.
 This could take quite some time.
 On average, this process can take anywhere from 6-10 months.
 Take your time and don’t rush things!
 If your business is valued and listed appropriately, there will be interested buyers.

 Knowing your Business Value